“I just want the world to know that I’m here, and I care.”

 I am a scholar-practitioner.

 various school systems, teaching English and journalism in middle and high schools.
-I transitioned to corporate America as a training manager for a small telecommunications company in 1996, and continued to expand my experiences in leading talent management, learning and development and organization development functions in Fortune 100 companies.
-Currently, I am a human resources executive with a large sports media and entertainment company, where I am responsible for aligning people and business strategies and serving as adviser to the company’s senior leadership team.
+I transitioned to corporate America as a training manager for a small telecommunications company in 1996 and continued to expand my experiences in leading talent management, learning and development and organization development functions in Fortune 100 companies.
+Currently, I am a human resources executive with a large sports media and entertainment company, where I am responsible for aligning people, culture and business strategies and serving as an adviser to the company’s senior leadership team.

-I received my bachelor of science degree in telecommunications from the University of Florida; my master of education degree in human resource and organization development from The University of Georgia; and my doctor of philosophy degree in adult education with emphasis in human resource and organization development from The University of Georgia.
+I received my bachelor of science degree in telecommunications from the University of Florida; my master of education degree in human resource and organization development from The University of Georgia; and my doctor of philosophy degree in adult education with an emphasis in human resource and organization development from The University of Georgia.
 As a scholar, one of my research interests is the facilitative and repressive structures in the workplace that impact the career development of women and people of color.
 Specifically, my doctoral research, A Critical Examination of the Impact of Racism on the Career Development of African American Professional Men in Corporate America, focused on issues of race and gender and the strategies employed to ensure career success.
 It was clear through the data that inequities exist in corporate America, just as they exist in America’s classrooms.

-I am a fierce advocate for ensuring equity and equality at school and work.
+I am a fierce advocate for equity and equality at school and work.
 I believe there are others who are just as passionate.